dragon7-fc/misc/algorithm/LeetCode/[Medium] [Solution] 583. Delete Operation for Two Strings.md

 1. The characters $s1[i-1]$ and $s2[j-1]$ match with each other.
 In this case, the entry for $dp[i][j]$ will be one more than the entry obtained for the strings considering their lengths upto one lesser index, since the matched character adds one to the length of LCS formed till the current indices.
 Thus, the $dp[i][j]$ entry is updated as $dp[i][j] = 1 + dp[i-1][j-1]$.
 Note that $dp[i-1][j-1]$ has been used because the matched character belongs to both $s1$ and $s2$.

 1. The characters $s1[i-1]$ and $s2[j-1]$ don't match with each other.
 In this case, we can't increment the current entry as compared to entries corresponding to the previous indices, but we need to replicate the previous entry again to indicate that the length of LCS upto the current indices also remains the same.
 But, which entry to pick up?
 Now, since the current character hasn't matched, we have got two options.
 We can remove the current character from consideration from either $s1$ or $s2$ and use the corresponding $dp$ entries given by $dp[i-1][j]$ and $dp[i][j-1]$ respectively.
-Since we are considering the length of LCS upto the current indices we need to pick up the larger entry out of these two to update the current dpdp entry.
+Since we are considering the length of LCS upto the current indices we need to pick up the larger entry out of these two to update the current $dp$ entry.

 At the end, again, we obtain the number of deletions required as $m + n - 2*dp[m][n]$, where $m$ and $n$ refer to the lengths of $s1$ and $s2$. $dp[m][n]$ now refers to the length of LCS among the two given strings.